 Population data can be found at www.census.gov.

 Other Factors Applicants claiming one or more of the other factors below must provide a summary in the Narrative on the applicable other factor(s).
 Please identify which of the below items apply to your community/proposed project by noting the corresponding Narrative page number.
 If none of the Other Factors apply to your community/proposed project, please provide a statement to that effect.
+EPA may verify this information prior to selection.